 Life lessons on challenges and struggles

 Some of us lost our jobs and reflected on the work we had been doing and how many hours we devoted to working.

-Other people lost members of their family and were reminded of how brief life can be.
+Other people lost members of their families and were reminded of how brief life can be.

-6. Save a little more money.
-Having at least a few months of the bills’ worth of dollars in our savings account would have been helpful for many of us this year.
+Saving money equal to a few months’ worth of bills would have been helpful for many of us this year.

 I know it is hard, especially when you might live paycheck to paycheck with kids, but even if you start with just $5 a paycheck, you will build up a little cushion.

 Both apps give you cashback for buying and spending money on things like groceries and restaurant trips.

 It may not help make you millions the first time you invest, but it will teach you valuable skills.

-This doesn’t mean that every passion you have needs to be monetized, but if you can monetize something that you love doing, then do it!
+This doesn’t mean that every passion you have needs to be monetized, but if you can monetize something you love doing, then do it!

 Work is Not Everything

 You don’t want to stay in a job you hate, but you should also be careful about always working.

 Work things can wait, and it doesn’t make you a poor employee when you safeguard your time.

 You don’t need your work email on your phone.

-Don’t be afraid to do some soul searching and figure out what will make you happy.
+Don’t be afraid to do some soul-searching and identify what will make you happy.